 - Cleaning and maintaining bonded leather

 Essentially, bonded leather refers to a product that has a polyurethane component.
-It consists of small scraps of leather which are bonded with an adhesive in order to create the base of the material.
+It consists of small scraps of real leather, which are bonded with an adhesive in order to create the base of the material.
 Polyurethane maintains the appearance of real leather while lacking its attributes at the same time.
 It’s also much cheaper than real leather.

 However, its durability goes in parallel with its price.
 Bonded leather is prone to damage such as peeling, cracking, and scratching to a much greater extent than real leather.
 Due to its non-elastic fabric, polyurethane strips tend to scratch or peel away after the material stretches.
 After this, the leather is pretty much unrepairable.
 Therefore, it’s best just to toss it and acquire a new one.